 Geronimo Allan Jerome Acosta

 Jerome obtained his BS Physics degree in 2017 with cum laude honors.
 For his BS thesis he derived thermodynamic equations for a chain of spins that are individually coupled to different heat baths.
 His undergraduate studies was supported by a DOST-SEI Undergraduate Merit Scholarship.
-He is now an instructor at the NIP where he is also a continuing PhD student.
+He has also been an instructor at the NIP and later picked up his MS Physics (non-thesis) degree in 2022.
+He is currently a faculty member at the Palawan State University.

 Joanne Mae Adelino

 Joanne obtained her Bachelor's degree in Applied Physics, graduating magna cum laude in 2020.
 She was supported by a DOST-SEI Junior Level Science Scholarship.
 Her research involved studying different characteristics of classical and quantum reversible circuits and implementation of quantum algorithms.
-She is now pursuing a Master's degree in Meteorology and intends to specialize in air pollution and climate modeling.
+She obtained a Master's degree in Meteorology in 2022 as an MS Graduate Fellow of DOST-PAGASA, where she now uses numerical models for weather forecasting.

 Allan Alinea